Invitation to the Dance (album): Music and influences

-The album combines the downtuned riffs of nu metal/alternative metal with elements of New Jersey hardcore, hip hop, jazz and hard rock.
-Regarding the album's sound, rhythm guitarist Joey D'Amico remarked in September 2001 that "the music is definitely emotional, but its hardcore in its roots".
+Max Illidge used techniques with his microphone to create natural tremolo effects on his voice, which can be heard on songs such as "Smile Electric".
+He would also do these techniques with his microphones during live performances, and said that Faith No More vocalist Mike Patton influenced him in doing this.
+Illidge adds that his melodies were "inspired from strange places", saying that some of them were influenced by 1980s Britpop music as well as the band Queensrÿche.
+Illidge considers "Wither Away" to be his favorite vocal performance on the album.
+The chorus to the song was written by Illidge in 1995, before he had formed 40 Below Summer.
+D'Amico later came up with guitar work that was inspired by Iron Maiden's "Wasted Years", and Illidge then went to his home studio and wrote the rest of the song around D'Amico's guitar parts.
+Illidge had a drum machine at his home studio and at a practice session the next day came to his band members with a nearly complete version of the song.
+This version of "Wither Away" was written shortly before 40 Below Summer was signed to London-Sire, when they were still in the process of doing showcases for labels.

 Songs such as "Falling Down" and "Rejection" feature a volatile brand of singing which frequently alternates between melodic crooning, rapping and more extreme vocal stylings.
-Jordan Plingos stated "If somebody asks me what this band sounds like, I say 'go listen to 'Falling Down,' because it has everything.
+Jordan Plingos stated in 2001 "If somebody asks me what this band sounds like, I say 'go listen to 'Falling Down,' because it has everything.
 It starts off fast and heavy and brutal, and then, from the bridge and chorus to the end, it makes you cry.
 That song right there covers it all."
+D'Amico said in 2021 that the changes in mood throughout songs such as "Falling Down" were inspired by The Smashing Pumpkins, who often had "dreamy" parts mixed with heavier moments.
+However, he notes that the band didn't intentionally set out to have contrasting soft parts in "Falling Down" when they first wrote the song.

-"Step into the Sideshow", "Falling Down", "Rejection" and "Jonesin" were all rerecorded songs that originally appeared on the band's independent releases Side Show Freaks and Rain.
-D'Amico stated "'Falling Down' is like the epitome of 40 Below Summer.
+"Step into the Sideshow", "Falling Down", "Rejection" and "Jonesin" were all rerecorded songs that originally appeared on the band's independent releases Side Show Freaks (1999) and Rain (2000).
+D'Amico stated in December 2001 "'Falling Down' is like the epitome of 40 Below Summer.
 There was no way that it wasn't going to make the album.
 'Jonesin' is a sick twisted tale that we just wanted to tell.
 It's a true story.
 'Sideshow' is like the anthem.
 It always gets the crowd going.
 'Rejection'… I don't know.
 It's just a pretty heavy song so it made it."
 The song "Power Tool" was one of the earliest pieces of music written by the band.
-It was originally titled "Monica" (in reference to the Monica Lewinsky and Bill Clinton scandal) but had to be changed for legal reasons.
+It was originally titled "Monica" (in reference to the 1998 Monica Lewinsky and Bill Clinton scandal) but had to be changed for legal reasons.